chickenjsx/peckodoro-display/README.md

 # 🐔 Peckodoro

 **The perfect study hub.** Peckodoro is a Pomodoro timer with integrated **Spotify controls** and **ChatGPT support**, designed to help you focus smarter, not harder.
+**This repository is for display purposes only.
+It helps me preserve the integrity and ownership of the code’s intellectual property.

 ---